coderedcorp/coderedcms/docs/getting_started/tutorial04.rst

 Give your footer a name.
 We chose Main Footer since this will be the main footer for our site.

 Let's get some practice with Responsive Grid Rows and Columns!
-We want to make a 4-column footer with sub-page links in the first column, external links to social media in the second, an address in the third, and placeholder links for legal disclosures in the last column.
+We want to make a 4-column footer with sub-page links in the first column, external links to social media in the second, an address in the third, and links for legal disclosures in the last column.

 .. note::
     To keep up with our design, we have also added a few Bootstrap classes to our footer.
 In the Custom CSS Class field, add "bg-secondary text-white".